-Merit scholarships
+Merit Scholarships

-Merit scholarships are awarded on the basis of academic excellence to the highest-ranking seniors graduating from in-district high schools.
+Merit scholarships are awarded on the basis of academic excellence to seniors graduating with a minimum 3.0 cumulative grade-point average from in-district high schools.
 This scholarship may be renewed at COCC for second-year students with a minimum 3.0 cumulative grade-point average and completion of 6 credits per term totaling 18 credits during their first year.

-Private scholarships
+Private Scholarships

-For a list of available scholarships and scholarship search engines visit: cocc.edu/financial-aid/scholarships or contact the Financial Aid office.
+For a list of available scholarships and scholarship search engines visit: cocc.edu/financial-aid or contact the Financial Aid office.
 High school seniors are encouraged to explore scholarship opportunities with the help of their high school counselors.